 "Ehara taku toa i te toa takitahi, engari he toa takitini."

 "I come not with my own strengths but bring with me the gifts, talents and strengths of my family, tribe and ancestors."

-Who this framework is for and how it can be used
+Who these standards are for and how they can be used